Thursday, 21 April 2016

 Central Asian silk, 8th

 It is not here the case to discuss other guls wherein the usual compound seems to be destroyed and recomposed into new unpredictable shapes.
 Yet, the carpet's format remained unaltered.
-In turn, crescent, star, four directional and kotchanak motif, geometric forms and other designs usually grace them.
-Nevertheless, the visual result, once more, reflects the formidable ability of moulding new designs by disruption and recreation.
+Crescent, star, four-directions and kotchanak motifs, geometric forms and other designs usually grace them.
+Nevertheless, the visual result, once more, reflects the formidable ability to mould new designs by disruption and recreation.

-Turkmen weavers could have been inspired to them, the Ballard multi-gul Yomut carpet possibly the one and only example of a real corruption not yet resolved in new compounds as other exemplars do show (to have an idea of this subject please refer to 'The Hecksher & Co' by the author in this blog)
+The Ballard multi-gul Yomut carpet is possibly one good example of these blendings creating new compounds as other exemplars do show (to have a larger idea of this subject please refer to 'The Hecksher & Co' by the author in this blog)

 Abdal gul